evrythng/evrythng-broadcom-sdk/README.md

 ## Creating your own application

 1. Go to apps folder and copy-rename demo application
-3. You can now start building/flashing and running your application by calling:
+2. You can now start building/flashing and running your application by calling:
 ```
 make your_app_name
 ```
-to build an application
+To build an application run:
 ```
 make your_app_name_run
 ```
-to flash the board
+To flash the board run: